Dopechain/insultcoin-contracts/README.md

 - Minters: Can mint tokens at any time, and as much as they wish.
 - Moderators: Can freeze accounts and the entire InsultCoin network.

+## "Roadmap"

+To be honest, I think I'm going to be giving up on a couple of these, so don't consider them promises.

+### Stage 1: Idiots & Insults [x]

+- Deploy the insulting, token, ICO and other basic contracts to BSC

+### Stage 2 []

+- Improve upon the tokenomics
+- An InsultCoin lottery
+- ~~Market manipulation to pump the price~~

+### Stage 3 []

+- Bridge INSULT across different chains
+- Create a native Insult Chain for high-speed insulting

+## Testing

 ## License

 I license this source code under the MIT license, no backsies.
 This is